Morne Rouge, Grenada

 What do expats find most challenging?

 "Expats in Morne Rouge often find the slow pace of life challenging, as the local culture values relaxation and leisure over urgency and efficiency.
 The language barrier can also be a challenge, as while English is the official language, many locals speak Grenadian Creole.
 Adjusting to the local cuisine, which is heavily based on spices and seafood, can be difficult for some expats.
 The lack of certain amenities and services that they might be used to in their home countries can also be a challenge.
 Additionally, understanding and adapting to local customs and etiquette, such as the importance of community and family, can be difficult for some expats.
-Lastly, dealing with the tropical climate, which can be hot and humid, and the hurricane season, can be a challenge for those not used to such weather conditions," remarked one expat who made the move to Morne Rouge.
+Lastly, dealing with the tropical climate, which can be hot and humid, and the hurricane season, can be a challenge for those not used to such weather conditions," commented one expat who made the move to Morne Rouge.

 Is there a lot of crime in Morne Rouge?